tyler-IP/DAKboard-setup/README.md

 2. Download kiosk.sh and kiosk.service from this repo and place them in the home directory

-3. run `chmod 644 kiosk.service && chown root:root kiosk.service`
+3. run `chmod 644 kiosk.service && sudo chown root:root kiosk.service`

 4. If the user is not ipadmin, run `nano kiosk.service` - (`ctrl + x` then `y` to save.)
    - This will allow you to change the user it will run under.
 If the user is different from ipadmin, ensure that it is changed for ExecStart, User, & Group.